swatkats04/Project-News/README.md

 - Assign a confidence score for news authenticity between 0 to 1 (Note: 0.5 being partially true, 1 being absolutely true and 0 being fake news).
 - Validate using ground truth (from authentic news sources and authorized fake news database)
-- Develope REST interface using Rest Assured test cases.
+- Develop REST interface using Rest Assured test cases.
-- Develope a web-based standalone GUI using pyQT, Flask and Djanago.
+- Develop a web-based standalone GUI using pyQT, Flask and Djanago.

 ## Report